LAKSHYAJAIN16/Kalos.Learning/README.md

 - The Framework is scalable and users can create their own models with the specified Interfaces.

-- Is Very thorough and performant.Beats Python's performance EVERYDAY OF THE WEEK.
+- Is very thorough.
+Much quicker than ML.net

 - Comes with example datasets and tests.